 - 12.1 In April 2017 the Government published new legislation requiring all Local Planning Authorities to prepare and maintain a register of brownfield land and buildings, which it considers to be suitable for residential development and to publish this before 31 December 2017. - 12.2 The purpose of the register is to promote sites with unimplemented planning permission for residential development and to identify further opportunities where land is suitable for new homes in the District, to encourage re-use of the land/buildings, stimulate regeneration and drive up housing delivery. - 12.3 The register should include sites which are a minimum of 0.25ha or considered capable of accommodating at least 5 homes, be suitable for residential development, be available for development subject to any necessary approvals and be achievable and generally constraint free. - 12.4 The sites included in this register are derived from the Strategic Housing Land Availability Assessment (SHLAA) and includes further sites from a review of planning applications and sites suggested to the Council in a Call for sites undertaken in 2016.
-Over time, further new sites will be added and others removed from the register as circumstances change. - 12.5 Good progress continues to be made across the District in the re-use of land/buildings and the register has played a role in this.
-The first register published in 2017 contained 216 records.
-Whilst 137 of these remained 2 years later, 42 already have planning permission in place or are awaiting a decision on an application at the time of publication. - 12.6 At 31 March 2019, there were 211 sites on the register with a capacity of a minimum 10,716 dwellings.
-45 of which were new entries, more than half of these have planning permission.
+Over time, further new sites will be added and others removed from the register as circumstances change. - 12.5 At 31 March 2020, there were 197 sites (four less than the previous year) on the register with a capacity of a minimum 12,081 dwellings (an increase of 1,365 dwellings from the previous year).
 The register (provided in a standard format set nationally) is available using the link below.